Prime Minister Mark Carney Immigration Plan 2025: The Official Guide

 Q1: Will immigration be tougher under this plan?

 A: The new policy will be discriminatory to some degree, i.e., the temporary streams case.
-But to others already here or coming in as quality economic streams, paths will become easier and tougher.
+However, for others already here or arriving as high-quality economic streams, paths will become easier and tougher.

 Q2: What is the fate of existing international students?